 - You are not entirely protected from customer demands that make the project to run much longer than supposed to.
 This is also true in cases that changes in scope are necessary for the project’s delivery.
 Charging per project will not compensate you for the time spent tweaking things or redesigning features at the last minute.
 Getting paid by the hour is much safer in such cases.

 - You have to map out every single detail before finalizing the quote you’ll give to your client.
 Try not to underestimate how long the project will take or its intricacies.
 Which is actually extremely unlikely because you just never know!

 - The client might not understand why you charge 100$ for a Facebook banner and some thousands for leaflets.
 In some cases, hourly payment is more appropriate, so the client knows exactly how you price your work.

 So, should I get paid by the hour or by the project?

 The truth is that there is not a single option that is absolutely better than the other.
 It all has to do with your preferences and goals.

 Freelancers seem to prefer getting paid by the hour, and customers usually expect hourly billing from them.

 Project billing is great for juniors who seek customers, as they cannot provide specific evidence for the value of their time.

 Moreover, the billing method depends on where you are and what you want to accomplish in the future.
-If you have discovered you prefer putting in long hours and finishing your tasks as quickly as possible, maybe you should consider project billing, as with hourly billing you might actually lose income.
+If you have discovered you prefer putting in long hours and finishing your tasks as quickly as possible, maybe you should consider project billing, as with hourly billing, you might actually lose income.

-We suggest you take a look at the way you work and your field’s common practices.
+We suggest you take a look at the way you work and your field’s standard practices.
 Check out what the rest of your competitors are doing and decide where you see yourself and your business.
 You can also establish your own style and even use both ways of billing, depending on the project or even customer.